9 Day Travel Itinerary: Maui by Jeep

 Day 4: Haleakala (House of the Sun) National Park

-Haleakala National Park is an expansive wilderness area and biological reserve encompassing a 10,023’ dormant volcano and 5 climate zones (ranging from alpine to rain forest).
+Haleakala National Park is an expansive wilderness area encompassing a dormant volcano and 5 climate zones (ranging from alpine to rain forest).
 A steep road leads to the summit.
 One portion of the drive contains 33 switchbacks in rapid succession.

 The weather at Haleakala’s peak is unpredictable and usually about 30’ colder than at the beaches.
 A drive to the mountaintop involves slipping into and out of the clouds.
 The summit’s ‘crater’ is clearest at sunrise when there is often a crowd to witness the sunrise.

 There are many ways to experience the park (hiking, horseback riding, helicopter, or zip lining).
-Joe and I choose a morning Bike Tour.
+Randy and I choose a morning bike tour.
 We were bussed in a small group to the summit where we had time at the crater and Visitor Center.
-We then went biking some 23 miles down the side of the volcano.
+We then biked some 23 miles down the side of the volcano.

-We cycled past pineapple fields, pastures, and views that seem to go on forever.
+We cycled downhill past pineapple fields, pastures, and views that seem to go on forever.
 As we coasted along there were periods of fog, sun, and rain.
-There was a fair amount traffic, but we never felt unsafe or out of control.
-It was just a bit of pedaling and phenomenal, exhilarating fun.
+It was a bit of pedaling and phenomenal, exhilarating fun.
 Highly recommended!

-TRAVEL TIP: The trip to the park from the Ka’anapali region is about 3-hours round trip.
+The trip to the park from the Ka’anapali region is about 3-hours round trip.
 The drive, plus time spent in the park makes for a long day, so it is best not to plan an evening activity.
-Layer clothing and wear closed toe shoes.
 There is no food, drink or gas sold in the park so stock up before entering.
+Here are two Haleakala tours to choose from:

 Day 5: Beach Day and the Feast of Lele